On minimum contrast method for multivariate spatial point processes: Concluding remarks and discussions

-In this article, we propose a new inferential method to fit a parametric multivariate stationary spatial point process.
-The method is based on minimizing the contrast (MC) between the marginal and cross $K$-functions of the multivariate process and their nonparametric edge-corrected estimators.
-From the theoretical perspective, when the model is well-specified, the resulting MC estimator satisfies the asymptotic normality which enables us to conduct a statistical inference on the multivariate spatial point processes.
-In practice, the method we propose is computationally attractive in estimation and the form of the asymptotic covariance matrix of the estimator gives an insight into the selection of optimal control parameters in the contrast function.
+In this article, we propose a new inferential method for multivariate stationary spatial point processes by minimizing the contrast (MC) between the matrix-valued scaled $K$-function and its nonparametric edge-corrected estimator.
+When the model is correctly specified, the resulting MC estimator has satisfactory large sample properties.
+These enable us to conduct various statistical inferences on multivariate spatial point processes, such as tests for the homogeneity of multivariate spatial point patterns, as discussed in Remark \ref{rmk:two-sample}.
+Moreover, the proposed method is computationally efficient, and the form of the asymptotic covariance matrix of the MC estimator provides insight into the selection of optimal control parameters in the discrepancy measure.

-The advantages of our proposed method become more prominent in the simulation study.
-Our simulations show that the proposed MC method may provide a useful alternative to the likelihood-based Bayesian inferential methods for multivariate spatial point processes.
-The significantly faster computational time is the chief advantage of our method, making it especially useful for researchers looking to obtain starting values, analyze large samples, and evaluate many models from complicated point processes.
-Moreover, it is intriguing that for certain parameter settings, our estimator outperforms the Bayesian inferential method.
-We do not yet have any theoretical basis for this, but it could be a good avenue for future research.
+From the results of our simulations, we believe that our method could serve as a valuable alternative to the BI or WCL methods for analyzing multivariate spatial point processes.
+The significantly faster computing speed is the chief advantage of our method, enabling researchers to obtain initial values, analyze large samples, and evaluate numerous complex point process models efficiently.
+Moreover, it is intriguing that under certain parameter settings, our estimator outperforms those in the BI or WCL methods.
+Currently, we lack a theoretical basis for explaining the relative efficiency of these estimators, but this appears to be a good avenue for future research.

-Lastly, while our estimation method provides a good finite sample performance and large sample properties, there are some extensions and applications that will be interesting for future research.
-We will list one such extension and application.
-For an extension, we can relax the stationarity assumption and study the MC estimator for the multivariate nonstationary point processes.
-The results in \cite{p:gua-09} may be useful to derive the theories.
-For an application, to have reliable fits for the marginal and cross $K$-functions, we can develop a new data-driven control parametric selection method for multivariate point processes.
+However, implementing our estimator for large-dimensional multivariate models requires some caution.
+Note that the ``full'' parameters in the $m$-variate PSNCP model as in Section \ref{sec:PSNCP} increase with order $O(m^2)$.
+Therefore, even for $m=5$, numerical calculation of the MC estimator for the full model may not be feasible without regularization methods.
+This limitation also applies to the BI and WCL methods when analyzing large-dimensional multivariate models.
+Indeed, we observe that both MC and WCL estimators become highly unstable when the number of parameters in the five-variate PSNCP exceeds 10.
+In such situations, it may be necessary to consider regularization methods as discussed in \cite{p:cho-20, p:hes-22}.
+Details of the regularized MC method for multivariate spatial point processes will be explored in future research.